 LMF’s support to the people of Ukraine

 The Latvian Medical Foundation (LMF) provides a one-off financial contribution of USD 1000 to the war-stricken Ukrainian people who arrived in Latvia as refugees and started work in the health sector.
 Many health professionals have also travelled in the refugee stream to Latvia.
 Latvia has become their home and also their place of work for an unknown time.
 New jobs are in Riga hospitals, regional hospitals, health centres, private medical institutions and private practices.
-Already more than 40 Ukrainian refugees have received financial support – doctors, dentists, technicians, nurses, sanitary, social workers.
+More than Ukrainian refugees have received financial support – doctors, dentists, technicians, nurses, sanitary, social workers.
 Their new jobs are in Riga, Kuldiga, Daugavpils, Jekabpils, Jelgava, Liepaja, Tukums, Ventspils, Valka, Cesis, Jurmala.

 Each of us can support this and also other LMF initiatives that will help the people of Ukraine who are victims of the war.

 LMF has provided assistance of USD 1000 for each of the Ukrainian war refugees who will work in Latvia in the medical field.

 Riga East Clinical University Hospital